-During the years ended August 31, 2022 and 2021, the Foundation received contributions, both cash and in-kind, from board members and their affiliated organizations totaling \$570,110 and \$394,980, respectively, amounts due from board members and their affiliated organizations totaled \$0 and \$61,000, respectively, and are included in contributions receivable in the accompanying statements of financial position.
+During the years ended August 31, 2023 and 2022, the Foundation received contributions, both cash and in-kind, from board members and their affiliated organizations totaling \$793,643 and \$570,110, respectively.
+There were no amounts due from board members and their affiliated organizations for both years ended August 31, 2023 and 2022 in contributions receivable in the accompanying statements of financial position.